Jasrat

-A son of Shaikha, Jasrat fought against Tamerlane during his invasion of Delhi Sultanate in 1398.
+A son of Shaikha, Jasrat fought against Timur during his invasion of Delhi Sultanate in 1398.
 He was defeated and made captive but regained his power after getting free.
 Jasrat supported Shahi Khan against Ali Shah and obtained significant spoils after his victory in the Battle of Thanna.
 In 1423 he conquered Jammu after defeating its ruler Bhim Dev.
 Encouraged by the early victories, Jasrat aimed for Delhi and invaded the Delhi Sultanate several times between 1421 and 1432.
 Although mostly unsuccessful in these campaigns, Jasrat managed to expand his control over most of Punjab and Jammu as well as parts of present-day Himachal Pradesh.
-He is considered a folk hero of Punjab.
+He is considered a folk hero in Punjab.